csterlent/nytxw-keyboard-navigation/README.md

 Some commands only work if you go to your New York Times Crossword settings and change "space" to "Toggle between Across and Down".

-The biggest command added is probably <Enter> with a number before it.
-If you type 45<Enter> then your cursor will jump to the clue label 45.
+The biggest command added is probably /<Enter/> with a number before it.
+If you type 45/<Enter/> then your cursor will jump to the clue label 45.
 You go to Across mode automatically, unless there is only a clue going Down at that label.

 |command|description|
 |---|---|